pjincz/nginx-cgi/README.md

 off: disable rdns feature.

-on: Run reverse dns before launching cgi script, and pass rdns to cgi script via
+on: Do reverse dns before launching cgi script, and pass rdns result to cgi
-    `REMOTE_HOST` environment variable.
+    script via `REMOTE_HOST` environment variable.

-double: After reverse dns, do a forward dns again to check the rdns result. it
+double: After reverse dns, do a forward dns again to check the rdns result. if
         result matches, pass result as `REMOTE_HOST`.

 required: If rdns failed, 403, 503 or 500 returns to the client.
 Depends on the
-          failure reason of rdns
+          failure reason of rdns.

 If you turns on this option, you need to setup a `resolver` in nginx too.
 Otherwise you will get an error of `no resolver defined to resolve`.